alula/TP1803-Windows-Guide/README.md

 ## Installing the drivers

-Extract the drivers, Extract driver updater, and from the command prompt in the DriverUpdater.exe directory:
+Extract the drivers and run the following command to install them:

 ```
 DriverUpdater.exe -d "<path to extracted drivers>\definitions\Desktop\ARM64\Internal\tp1803.txt" -r "<path to extracted drivers>" -p X:\
 ```

-Now we want to disable driver signature checks (otherwise Windows will throw a BSOD at boot) and enable the legacy boot manager:
+Now we want to disable driver signature checks (otherwise Windows will throw a BSOD at boot):

 ```
 bcdedit /store Y:\EFI\Microsoft\BOOT\BCD /set {default} testsigning on
-bcdedit /store Y:\EFI\Microsoft\BOOT\BCD /set {bootmgr} displaybootmenu yes
 ```

 ## Installing the UEFI firmware